Neighborhood Initiatives Fund

 There are two tiers of available grants:

 A match is not required for Tier 1 grants.
-Tier 2 grants will require a 2:1 match; for every two dollars ($2) of Program funds invested into a project, there must be at least one-dollar ($1) match invested in the project.
+Tier 2 grants will require a 2:1 match -- for every two dollars ($2) of NIF funds awarded to the project, there must be at least one-dollar ($1) of match invested in the project by the grantee.
 Matching funds must come from non-URA and non-city sources.

 How to Apply